Adam Walsh Act Immigration Psychological Evaluations

 9. Any conduct that by its nature is a sex offense against a minor.

 For Adam Walsh Act Immigration cases, the citizen must submit evidence beyond a reasonable doubt that he or she poses no risk to the beneficiary.
-The UCIS wants information all known factors that are relevant for determining whether petitioner poses any risk to the safety and well-being of the beneficiary including, but not limited to:
+The USCIS wants information all known factors that are relevant for determining whether petitioner poses any risk to the safety and well-being of the beneficiary including, but not limited to:

 1. Certified copies of police reports and court records related to the offense (e.g. presentence report)